ryanelian/instapack/books/dev-spa-angularjs.md

 - `MyForm.$valid` and `MyForm.$invalid` were used for disabling form submit and the submission button when one or more inputs have invalid values.

-    - Read more about AngularJS forms: https://docs.angularjs.org/guide/forms
+    - Read more about AngularJS forms and validations: https://docs.angularjs.org/guide/forms

 > **Warning:** Client-side validation cannot alone secure user input.
 Server side validation is also necessary.